istio/istio/mixer/deploy/kube/README.md

 ```

 <aside class="notice">
-Note: due to [Issue #272](https://github.com/istio/mixer/issues/272) a `Check` or `Report` call must be made to the mixer
+Note: due to [Issue #272](https://github.com/istio/mixer/issues/272) a `Check` or `Report` call must be made to Mixer
 before Prometheus will be able to scrape metrics.
 </aside>

 ## mixer.yaml
-`mixer.yaml` describes a deployment and service for the mixer server binary.
+`mixer.yaml` describes a deployment and service for the Mixer server binary.
 Two pieces of configuration are required to
-run the mixer: a global configuration and a service configuration.
+run Mixer: a global configuration and a service configuration.
 Example configurations can be found in the `//testdata`
-directory (`//` indicates the [root of the Istio Mixer project directory](https://github.com/istio/mixer)).
+directory (`//` indicates the [root of the Mixer project directory](https://github.com/istio/mixer)).
 These
 configurations are expected to be mounted in two files at `/etc/opt/mixer/`.
 We use a configmap named `mixer-config` to
 provide these configurations.
 Usually this configmap is created from the `//testdata/` directory by: